-The quest for improved (that is, higher and more predictable) voltage holding in vacuum has, however, always been impeded by a very imperfect understanding of the genesis of vacuum electrical breakdown and the dynamics which govern it.
+The quest for improved (that is, higher and more predictable) voltage holding in vacuum has, however, always been impeded by a very imperfect understanding of the genesis of vacuum electrical breakdown and the dynamics which govern it, as discussed in such useful reviews of the field as references [1,2,3] and in many specific studies, of which a few examples are in references [4,5,6].
 This situation is evidenced by the always-perplexing question of why one needs to condition electropolished electrodes if the conditioning process is simply smoothing the metallic surface to reduce local electric field strength.
-It is also apparent in the curious and nonintuitive scaling of the voltage difference that can be sustained in a vacuum between two electrodes without breakdown as a function of the distance between the electrodes.
+It is also apparent in the curious and non-intuitive scaling of the voltage difference that can be sustained in a vacuum between two electrodes without breakdown as a function of the distance between the electrodes.
 The aggregate of voltage-holding experience seems to show that the voltage which can be reliably held across a vacuum gap increases approximately linearly with the gap distance up to a gap separation of somewhere between a half centimeter and a centimeter, but that for larger gaps the reliably sustainable voltage increases as roughly the square root of the electrode separation.